alex-johnson/msfs-toolbar-mods/README.md

 1) Copy the "camera-ui-mods" folder to the MSFS community folder
 2) Copy the "weather-ui-mods" folder to the MSFS community folder

-## Description
-Camera-UI-Mods
+## Camera-UI-Mods
--Fixes scrolling list to show more entries in the usable window space
+Fixes scrolling list to show more entries in the usable window space

-Weather-UI-Mods
+## Weather-UI-Mods
--Increases allowable precipitation rate range
+Increases allowable precipitation rate range